javin7/blackjack-java/README.md

   - profit
   - loss
 * createPlayerProfile(String): Creates a new player profile with all stats set to 0
-* deletePlayerProfile(): Deletes current profile that is logged in
 * checkStats(): updates all stats into the game
 * updateStats(): takes all stats in game and writes them to the appropriate part of the file
 * findPlayerIndex(): find the file index of the current player logged in